 California Voting Rights Act

-Background:On February 26, 2018, the Cucamonga Valley Water District (CVWD) received a letter from a law firm alleging that CVWD’s at-large electoral system violates the California Voting Rights Act (CVRA).
+Background of CVRA:On February 26, 2018, the Cucamonga Valley Water District (CVWD) received a letter from a law firm alleging that CVWD’s at-large electoral system violates the California Voting Rights Act (CVRA).
 The law firm asserted that CVWD’s at-large election system dilutes the ability of minority residents- particularly Latino’s (a protected class)- to elect candidates of their choice or otherwise influence the outcome of the CVWD elections.
 The law firm threatened litigation if the District declines to voluntarily convert to division-based elections for CVWD Board Members.

-By-Division elections.
-Based on the timeline identified in Elections Code section 10010, CVWD has a short timeframe to set forth the process to transition to By-Division elections, including holding four public hearings.
+At a special meeting on April 12, 2018, the CVWD Board of Directors approved a Resolution of Intent to Convert toBy-Division elections.
+Based on the timeline identified in Elections Code section 10010, CVWD had a short timeframe to set forth the process to transition to By-Division elections, including holding four public hearings.